 Today, Budapest has a total of 16 functional synagogues.
 There was a schism among Budapest's Jews in 1868 over their divergent views on assimilation, so the synagogues actually belong to three different factions of the local Jewish community.
 All three communities built stunningly beautiful temples and cemeteries for themselves before WWII.
 Naturally, many of them are inside Budapest's old Jewish Quarter.
 Most notable is the central synagogue of each congregation, which together constitute the so-called "synagogue triangle."

 #1 - Dohány Street “Neolog” Synagogue (location; opening hours vary, closed on Saturday; HUF 4,500 admission, which includes a guided tour to the synagogue and entry to the Jewish Museum): This enormous building, which was commissioned by the progressive "Neolog" faction of Budapest Jews, is the largest synagogue in Europe.
-Some of its features, including the towers, the pulpits, the organ, and the absence of a lattice separating men from women, were novelties—in the eyes of orthodox Jews: blasphemies—at the time of its buildings (1859).
-Altough the congregation today has only about 300 active members, it still gets packed during High Holidays.
+Some of its features, including the towers, the pulpits, the organ, and the absence of a lattice separating men from women, were novelties—in the eyes of orthodox Jews: blasphemies—when it was built in 1859.
+Although the congregation today has only about 300 active members, the Dohány Street Synagogue still fills up during the High Holidays.
 The plaque on the building's façade shows where once stood the house where Theodor Herzl, the "father of Israel," was born.

 If you've found this useful, please consider supporting Offbeat.
 Our content is free, so your contributions go a long way toward maintaining and growing the website.